Why F1 cars struggle to race in the cold: Las Vegas' Grand Prix challenge

 But that’s not going to be an option this weekend.
 It’s not just that it’ll be cold: the Las Vegas layout itself is only going to exacerbate the problem with long straights that cool tyres and brakes; few high-speed corners where heat is typically generated; and a newly-laid track that will be open to traffic between sessions, preventing the surface from ‘rubbering-in’ — where tyre debris creates a high-grip layer on the asphalt.

 Spectators should rejoice.
-Watching drivers wrestle with low grip and cold brakes should prove scintillating, and the heat of battle will be less of a concern, where running close to the hot exhaust of a rival may for once be a welcome benefit.
-Teams can also be thankful that it’s not expected to be as chilly as F1’s coldest race in 1978, where an October date for the Canadian Grand Prix saw temperatures of 5C, nor as hot as the last Las Vegas race, held in sweltering 37C conditions in 1982.
+As we saw last year, watching drivers wrestle with low grip and cold brakes does prove scintillating, and the heat of battle will be less of a concern, where running close to the hot exhaust of a rival may for once be a welcome benefit.
+Teams can also be thankful that it’s not expected to be as chilly as F1’s coldest race in 1978, where an October date for the Canadian Grand Prix saw temperatures of 5C, nor as hot as the 1982 Caesars Palace Grand Prix, held in sweltering 37C conditions.

 Keeping F1 brakes warm in Las Vegas